pierre-vigier/Perl6-Math-Matrix/README.md

     3 4 5

-When provided with two lists of values (one for the rows - one for columns) a new matrix will be created with the old rows and columns in that new order.
+When provided with two lists of values (first for the rows - second for columns) a new matrix will be created with the old rows and columns in that new order.

-    $m.submatrix((3,2),(1,2)):
+    $m.submatrix((1,2),(3,2)):

-    4 5
+    5 4
-    3 4
+    6 5

 Type Conversion And Output Flavour
 ----------------------------------